muzamilofficial1213-lgtm/Personal-Expense-Manager/README.md

-# 💰 Personal Expense Tracker
+# 💰 Personal Expense Manager

-A modern and responsive **Personal Expense Tracker** built using **HTML, CSS, and JavaScript**.
+A modern and responsive **Personal Expense Manager** built using **HTML, CSS, and JavaScript**.
 This application helps users manage their daily finances by tracking income, expenses, budgets, savings, and financial insights through a clean and user-friendly interface.

 ---